tranquilit/WAPT-Documentation/source/waptserver-update/migration13-16/migration-1.6-windows.rst

       mongorestore /root/dump

-You WAPT Server now works in 1.3.13 on Linux.
+Your WAPT Server now works in 1.3.13 on Linux.

 You may now install your :program:`waptagent` on your :term:`Administrator` management PC and restore the :file:`C:\\private` folder on your workstation.